 Damian Conway is an internationally renowned speaker, author, and trainer, and a prominent contributor to the Perl community.
 Currently he runs Thoughtstream, an international IT training company that provides programmer training from beginner to masterclass level throughout Europe, North America, and Australasia.
 Most of his spare time is spent working with Larry Wall on the design and explication of the Perl 6 programming language.
 He has a PhD in Computer Science and is an honorary Associate Professor in the Faculty of Information Technology at Monash University, Australia.

-Danese Cooper has an 22-year history in the software industry and has long been an advocate for transparent development methodologies.
-Ms. Cooper has held many leadership roles within the computer science sector.
-She has managed teams at Symantec and Apple Inc. and for six years served as Chief Open Source Evangelist for Sun Microsystems for six years, and served as senior director for open source strategies at Intel for four years.
-Danese advised the R community on open source policy to the R community while at REvolution Computing (now Revolution Analytics), and she served from February 2010 to July 2011 as Chief Technical Officer for the Wikimedia Foundation.
+Danese Cooper has a 25-year history in the software industry and has long been an advocate for transparent development methodologies.
+Danese has held many leadership roles within the computer science sector.
+She has managed teams at Symantec and Apple, served as chief open source evangelist for Sun Microsystems for six years, and served as senior director for open source strategies at Intel for four years.
+Danese advised the R community on open source policy while at REvolution Computing (now Revolution Analytics) and served as chief technical officer for the Wikimedia Foundation.
 In 2014, Danese joined PayPal to run OASIS, an office devoted to engineering cultural change through open source, InnerSource, and other key initiatives.
 Danese continues to run a successful consultancy to companies wishing...
 Read More.

 Paul Cooper has worked as a developer and advocate for open source software for over 10 years.
 Currently he is working for Intel on Moblin, a open source project focused on building a Linux-based platform optimized for the next generation of mobile devices.